North East Line: Service

-The NEL initially had a higher fare than the North South and East West lines due to greater operating costs.
+The NEL initially had a higher fare than the North–South and East–West lines due to greater operating costs.
 On 30 December 2016, however, fares were lowered to match the other lines with a "purely distance-based approach".
 This revision, made after a fare review by the Public Transport Council, was intended to minimise commuter confusion.
+To ease the morning crowds riding on the NEL, from 27 December 2025, free fares will apply to those tapping in at any of the stations from Kovan to Punggol Coast on weekday mornings before 7.30 am, or between 9 am and 9.45 am.

 The first line operated by SBS Transit, the NEL has been part of the New Rail Financing Framework (NRFF) since 2018.
 Previously, the operator (the owner of the rail assets) had to bear the cost of maintaining and upgrading trains and signalling.
-Under the NRFF, the Land Transport Authority and SBS Transit will share the profits and financial risks in operating the line and the LTA will take control of its operating assets on 1 April 2033.
+Under the NRFF, the LTA and SBS Transit will share the profits and financial risks in operating the line and the LTA will take control of its operating assets on 1 April 2033.
 SBS Transit will operate the line under a 15-year licence which will expire on 31 March 2033.

 Route

 As its name implies, the fully-underground 22 km NEL runs from Singapore's city centre to the northeastern parts of the island.
 The line goes northeast from HarbourFront station, paralleling New Bridge Road and Eu Tong Street in Chinatown between the Outram Park and Clarke Quay stations.
 Passing under the Singapore River and Fort Canning Hill to Dhoby Ghaut station, it continues north to Little India station under Bukit Timah Road.
 Following Race Course Road and Serangoon Road through Little India and Boon Keng, it crosses the Whampoa and Kallang Rivers before reaching Potong Pasir.

 Between the Potong Pasir and Kovan stations, the NEL parallels Upper Serangoon Road before curving north to Hougang station.
-The line then runs along Hougang Avenue 6 and Sengkang Central to Sengkang station in Sengkang and its terminus in Punggol.
-The NEL is expected to continue towards the Punggol Coast station in 2024, curving east past Punggol.
+The line then runs along Hougang Avenue 6 and Sengkang Central to Sengkang station in Sengkang as well as Punggol station in Punggol.
+It then curves east towards Punggol Coast station.
 The line is coloured purple on official maps.

 Stations

-The line has 16 stations from HarbourFront to Punggol.
-Six stations connect to other MRT lines.
-Punggol Coast, the seventeenth station on the line, will open in 2024.
+The line has 17 stations from HarbourFront to Punggol Coast.
+Eight stations (eventually nine upon completion of the Cross Island Line) connect to other MRT/LRT lines.
 A station designated "NE2", which was included in the 1991 master plan between HarbourFront and Outram Park, may be built if development warrants it.